Welcome to the Town of the City of Dawson

 The quirkiness that lies at the heart of the Yukon’s many charms can be summed up best by the sign that was alleged to have greeted visitors until recently.
 The somewhat convoluted nomenclature exists because, despite its name, Dawson City isn’t a city anymore.
 Officially known as the Town of the City of Dawson, the title is a courtesy extended to it as recognition of its role in the development of the Yukon region and its qualification as a city back in 1902.

 Dawson City was, at its height, easily the biggest town in the entire Yukon region.
-Dwarfing the city that’s today’s capital of northwest Canada’s Yukon territory, it was home to 40,000 men, women and children during the height of the Klondike gold rush in 1896.
+Dwarfing Whitehorse, the city that is today’s capital of northwest Canada’s Yukon territory, it was home to 40,000 men, women and children during the height of the Klondike gold rush in 1896.
 More than 100,000 had set out for Dawson, but two-thirds of those didn’t make it, either dead or too beaten down and disheartened to continue.

 Those that did make it could make a good living, because the gold that still lies at the heart of the town was (and still is) plentiful.
 And yet, despite this, its population had fallen to 8,000 within just three years.